This article originally appeared online in March 2018; it was updated on June 14, 2018, to include current information.

-When the Ritz-Carlton Yacht Collection launches in late 2019, the line will exemplify the modern overhaul of the luxury cruise experience.
+When the Ritz-Carlton Yacht Collection launches in early 2020, the line will exemplify the modern overhaul of the luxury cruise experience.
 The venture aims to blur the lines between an upscale yacht charter, a small-ship cruise, and a resort-style vacation.

 The trio of 298-passenger vessels is the result of Ritz-Carlton’s partnership with cruise ship design firm Tillberg Design of Sweden.
 But it’s not just neutral color palettes and an elevated appearance that will set the collection apart: All three vessels will offer slow-paced itineraries centered around destinations to which the larger cruise ships don’t typically have access, from the Greek isle of Kythira to the Tobago Cays in St. Vincent and the Grenadines.
 The voyages—which will cruise a variety of destinations, including the Mediterranean, northern Europe, the Caribbean, North America, and Latin America—will range from seven to 10 days.
 Itineraries will blend the luxury offered at Ritz-Carlton’s resorts with the laid-back freedom of life on a yacht.